 You will conduct research projects in small groups (see examples on Moodle) using publicly available datasets (see running list of data sources on Moodle).
 Much of this work will be done in groups (see below).
 You will present your results at a scientific poster session at the end of the semester and your final 'paper' will be the dissemination of your research to the public, either via a journal style article, website, presentation, Op-Ed letter or other appropriate media.
 This final 'paper' will be executed individually (not as a group).
-Breakdown of grades (with due dates) contributing to your overall research project grade:

-Assignment Due date % Weekly update (group) + charter weekly by midnight Friday 5 Proposal (group) Friday 10/13 10 Research plan presentation (group) Thursday 10/19 10 Dataset submission (group) Friday 11/3 5 Methods section draft (group) Friday 11/10 10 Results draft (group or individual) Friday 12/8 10 Poster (group) Thursday 12/14 20 Final 'paper' (individual) Wednesday 12/20 30
+Assignment Due date %

+Weekly update (group) + charter weekly by midnight Friday 5

+Proposal (group) Friday 2/23 10

+Research plan presentation (group) Thursday 3/7 10

+Dataset submission (group) Friday 3/8 5

+Methods section draft (group) Friday 3/29 10

+Results draft (group or individual) Friday 4/12 10

+Poster (group) print by 4/22; present 4/25 20

+Final 'paper' (individual) Wednesday 5/6 30